-Kodak’s Tri-X 400 is rated for exposure between ISO 200 and 3200, but can be pushed as far as ISO 12,800, and pulled down to ISO 50.
+Kodak’s Tri-X 400 is rated for exposure between ISO 200 and 3200, but can be pushed up to ISO 12,800, and pulled to ISO 50.
 In practice, Tri-X can be pushed or pulled one stop and developed normally without any significant changes.
-However, because of Tri-X’s inherent contrast, it loses a lot of shadow detail when pushed.

-This film is one of the most flexible in the world, sitting just behind Ilford’s HP5, according to Bill Troop and Steve Anchell’s 2019 The Film Developing Cookbook.
-It has the finest grain of any Non-T-grain ISO 400 film and is prized for tonality and usability in any situation, making it the de-facto street and photojournalistic film.
+Tri-X is the second most flexible film stock on the market, sitting just behind Ilford’s HP5, according to Bill Troop and Steve Anchell’s 2019 The Film Developing Cookbook.
+It has the finest grain of any Non-T-grain ISO 400 film and is prized for rich tonality in a wide variety of shooting scenarios, making it the de-facto street and photojournalistic film.

 What is the best, all-around developer for pushing and pulling Tri-X?

-Developer choice is largely a matter of personal preference, but there are some developers that will work better than others when pushing Tri-X. If you’ve looked around the forums, there is a large range of answers that come from different experiences — some of which date back to the old emulsion, which was reformulated back in 2007.
-The most up to date information typically comes from the Technical Data Sheets published by the companies, or independent, well-researched, professional sources like Troop and Anchell.
+Developer choice is largely a matter of personal preference, but there are some developers that will work better than others for pushing Tri-X. The most up to date information typically comes from the Technical Data Sheets published by the companies, or independent, well-researched, professional sources like Troop and Anchell.
 So what do these resources say about developing Tri-X?

 The overall best developer for producing negatives with rich tonality and fine-grain structure is Kodak Xtol.
 This developer can be used to produce good negatives from ISO 50 all the way to ISO 6400.